 4) Select Kind in the first drop-down box and then pick Application in the one next to it.

 You’ll then see your results and can save the Smart Folder if you wish by clicking the Save button and giving it a name.

-The downside to this method is that you’ll see system applications which may not be useful for your list like About This Mac and Storage Management.
+The downside to this method is that you’ll see system applications that may not be useful for your list, like About This Mac and Storage Management.

 To save the list as a text file or print it, use the same instructions as above for copying and pasting to a document in TextEdit.

 The System Information app is another good place to view all installed applications.
 And with this method, you can view the applications by where they were obtained from.
 So you can easily see those pre-installed on your Mac, from the App Store, or from a third-party source.

 You can open System Information a couple of ways.

 - Click the Apple icon in your menu bar, select About This Mac, and click System Report.

 - Open the Utilities folder and select System Information.